Phase 3: Multi-Session Continuity Infrastructure

 Write all approved components.
 Update CLAUDE.md "Skills available"index to include `session` if newly created.

-Post a final line in chat:"Phase 4 complete — session continuity skill, backlog scaffolding, and.gitignore in place.
-Next: Phase 5 (CONTRIBUTING-AI.md and wiringvalidation) to close out the setup."
+Post a final line in chat:"Phase 3 complete — session continuity skill, backlog scaffolding, and.gitignore in place.
+You can now run the next setup phase wheneveryou're ready."